 How Pick.Click.Give. makes a difference

-Programs and services are organized into the categories of Housing, Early Childhood Education, Energy and Environment, Health, Weatherization, and Elders and Youth, and are administered by 4 Divisions: Community Development, Planning & Construction, Child Development, and Supportive Housing.
-By donating to RurAL CAP through P.C.G. you support programs such as:
+RurAL CAP's programs are organized into three categories: Housing, Early Education, and Health & Well-Being.
+Within these categories, services are administered by four teams: Community Development, Planning & Construction, Child Development, and Supportive Housing.
+By donating to RurAL CAP, you directly contribute to programs and services such as:

 Supportive Housing at 325 East 3rd, Sitka Place, Karluk Manor, and Safe Harbor Muldoon provides safe, secure, dignified housing to very low-income individuals and families experiencing homelessness in Anchorage, especially those living with mental or physical disabilities.
 With 254 units of housing currently available, including Alaska's inaugural Housing First program, RurAL CAP focuses on connecting participants, both individuals and families with children, with supportive services, case management, public benefits, and evidence-based practices to support them in their journeys to recovery, wellness, and permanent housing opportunities.

 Statewide Parents as Teachers (PAT) is an early childhood parent education and family support program designed to empower parents to give their children the best possible start in life.
-Home visits and group socializations are offered to families in 15 communities across the state, including Anchorage and many rural, remote locations.
+Home visits and group socializations are offered to families across the state, including Anchorage and many rural, remote locations.

-Self-Help Housing on the Kenai Peninsula provides first time home buyers an opportunity for affordable home ownership using “sweat equity” hours for down payment and featuring low mortgage payments.
-Home buyers join a group of 6-12 other participants who work together to create a community of attractive single-family homes.
+Self-Help Housing on the Kenai Peninsula provides first-time homebuyers an opportunity for affordable homeownership using “sweat equity” hours for a down payment and featuring low mortgage payments.
+Homebuyers join a group of 6-12 other participants who work together to create a community of attractive single-family homes.
 Each household is required to work a minimum of 30 hours per week building their homes and their neighbors’ homes.